 It's critical that alterations to the intended configuration of a Microsoft Entra tenant are subject to robust change management processes, including:

 - Documenting the change, including prior state and intended post-change state.

 - Using Privileged Identity Management (PIM) to ensure that administrators with intent to change must deliberately escalate their privileges to do so.
 To learn more about PIM, see What is Privileged Identity Management?.

 - Using a strong approval workflow for changes, for example, requiring approval of PIM escalation of privileges.

 While you want to prevent misconfiguration, you can't set the bar for changes so high that it affects the ability of administrators to perform their work efficiently.

-Closely monitor for configuration changes by watching for the following operations in your Azure AD Audit log:
+Closely monitor for configuration changes by watching for the following operations in your Microsoft Entra audit log:

 The following table includes informative entries in the Audit log you can look for.

 Conditional Access policies are created on the Conditional Access page in the Azure portal.
 Changes to policies are made on the Conditional Access policy details page for the policy.

 |Conditional Access||Add, update, or delete Conditional Access policy||User access is granted or blocked when it shouldn’t be.|